Baked Southwestern Egg Rolls

 • 12 square (7-inch) egg roll wrappers

-• Olive oil or cooking spray, for coating
+• Cooking spray, for coating

 • Guacamole or salsa, for serving